wikimedia/performance-synthetic-monitoring-tests/README.md

 * One server running Firefox and Chrome tests using WebPageReplay as a replay server for desktop
 * One server running Chrome tests using WebPageReplay as a replay server for emulated mobile
 * One server running Firefox and Chrome testing Alexa top 10 and use cases (as a logged in user, multiple steps etc)
-* The WebPageTest server triggering the WebPageTest tests (Chrome and Firefox testing a couple of URLs).

 The repo setup:
 * `/config/` - configuration files for different tests